 Intermediate Workshops

-The work above and below was made by my students in the Transfers & Collage classes
+The work above was made by one of my students in a Wax Transfers class

 See more class images or visit my web site for upcoming class schedules.